rizkinov/wolf-studio/README.md

 # WOLF Studio

-Website for WOLF Studio - a design and workplace consultancy firm.
+Modern website for WOLF Studio - a design and workplace consultancy firm.

 ## Getting Started